 Restart your system.
 Search for and open the Amazon Appstore in the Microsoft Store, and click Get.
 Go through the setup process.
 This will install the Windows Subsystem for Android and the Amazon Store, and get your system ready for Android apps.

 Installing Android apps through the Amazon Appstore

 The process to install Android apps officially is rather simple.
 You will need an Amazon account.

 - Click the Already an Amazon customer?
 Sign in button, enter your credentials and click Sign-In.

-How to get Android apps on Windows 11 unofficially
+How to run Android apps on Windows 11 unofficially